 The panel discussion emphasized how spatial technologies are redefining tissue analysis.

 Spatial transcriptomics and multiplexed in situ approaches overcome biases introduced by tissue dissociation, revealing cell populations that may otherwise be underrepresented.
-New high-plex imaging platforms allow researchers to interrogate over 100 markers within a single tissue section, integrating cell identity with anatomical context.
+New spatial omics platforms allow researchers to interrogate the expression of thousands of genes or over 100 proteins within a single tissue section, integrating cell identity with anatomical context.

 These advances are transforming the Human Cell Atlas from a list of cell types into a functional tissue map.